Transport of medicines when land roads are impassable. Tanzania, 2018. © PSF Switzerland

 The professionalisation of health staff is based on two aspects: their training in pharmaceutical and logistical matters, but also the strengthening of local capacities in terms of administrative management and pharmacy stock management.

-The presence of a volunteer pharmacist in the field is crucial in this process of transferring skills and exchanging best practices.
-With the emergence of Covid-19, the design of e-learning material is also on the agenda, in order to give access to basic training to a wider audience, and to ensure continuity when volunteer pharmacists leave.
+The presence of a PSF Switzerland pharmacist in the field is crucial in this process of transferring skills and exchanging best practices.
+With the emergence of Covid-19, the design of e-learning material is also on the agenda, in order to give access to basic training to a wider audience, and to ensure continuity when PSF Switzerland pharmacists leave.

 Finally, the health crisis has led to an increase in the cost of medicines and medical equipment – the price of surgical gloves has quadrupled!
 PSF Switzerland will therefore increase its financial support for the purchase of these products.